-In Chapter 3 we take a look at our implementation of FFD and the adaptation for 3D-meshes.
+In Chapter 3 we take a look at our implementation of FFD and the adaptation for 3Dmeshes that were used.

 Next, in Chapter 4, we describe the different scenarios we use to evaluate the different evolvability-criteria incorporating all aspects introduced in Chapter 2.
 Following that, we evaluate the results in Chapter 5 with further on discussion in Chapter 6.